-Cardinal Newman have a duty to refer any children who are living in a private fostering arrangement to the local authority.
+The school have a duty to refer any children who are living in a private fostering arrangement to the local authority.

 We will do this through a MASH referral.
-It is important that parents/carers inform us if a child is going to be staying at an alternative address to that of their primary care-givers for more than 28 days.
+It is important that parents/carers inform us if a child is going to be staying at an alternative address to that of their primary care-givers for more than for more than 28 days.